machinable-org/machinable/docs/guide/components.md

 ## Child components

 In many cases, it can be useful to organise components in a hierarchical way.
-For example, your component may implement a certain prediction problem and you want to encapsulate different prediction strategies in sub-components.
+For example, your components may implement a certain prediction problem and you want to encapsulate different prediction strategies in sub-components.

-machinable allows you to use components as ``child`` component, meaning they become available to a parent ``node`` component.
+machinable allows you to use components as ``child`` components, meaning they become available to a parent ``node`` components.
 Consider the following components:

 ```python
 # child_component_example.py